Elwilo3/GTW-practice-mod/README.md

    - Verify game files through Steam to ensure clean installation

 ## Usage
-- Tab: Open/close teleport menu
+- Tab: Open/close Mod Menu
+- O: Teleport to selected checkpoint
 - Close menu: Confirms current choices
-- T: Teleport forward with set distance
-- O: Teleport to selected checkpoint
+- N: Enable Noclip and creative mod❗(New)
+- Navigate to the control menu in the mod menu and make you own keybinds(even for controller)❗(New)

 ## Note
 This mod is for practice only and not allowed in speedrun submissions!